 What are House Districts?

 By law, the Arapahoe County Clerk and Recorder’s Office is responsible for updating the countywide precinct map to ensure that no precinct exceeds 1,500 active voters, or up to 2,000 active voters with Board of County Commissioner approval.
-The number of active voters comes from Colorado Secretary of State’s SCORE voter registration database.
+The number of active voters comes from Colorado Secretary of State’s voter registration database.
 Each precinct must fall entirely within the boundaries of legislative districts and follow natural and artificial boundaries.

 Precincts and Political Parties

-HD38 PCP List can be found here.
+HD38's PO list can be found here.